 Thus we must have that x_1 also equals zero, and so the only time that V(x(t)) can stop decreasing is if the state is at the origin (and hence this system is at its rest position).
-Since we know that V(x(t)) is never increasing (because $\dot{V} \leq 0$), we therefore conclude that the origin is stable (for any initial condition).
+Since we know that V(x(t)) is never increasing (because $\dot{V} \le 0$), we therefore conclude that the origin is stable (for any initial condition).

-This type of analysis, called Lyapunov stability analysis, is considered in detail in Chapter 4.
+This type of analysis, called Lyapunov stability analysis, is considered in detail in Chapter 5.
 It shows some of the power of using models for the analysis of system properties.

-Another type of analysis that we can perform with models is to compute the output of a system to a sinusoidal input.
+Another type of analysis that we can perform with models is to compute the output of a system to a sinusoidal input, known as the frequency response.
 We again consider the spring-mass system, but this time keeping the input and leaving the system in its original form:

-$$m\ddot{q} + c\dot{q} + kq = u. \tag{2.18}$$
+$$m\ddot{q} + c\dot{q} + kq = u. \tag{3.21}$$